 Here are some tips if you’re interested in going:

 - Getting there: You’ll need to rent a car or take a tour to get to Salinas Grandes.
-I recommend doing a private tour so that you can stop to take pictures a long the way.
-There are just so many scenic spots enroute that it will be a shame if you’re tapped for time or on a tour bus!
+I recommend doing a private tour so that you can stop to take pictures along the way.
+Price aside, there are just so many scenic spots en route that it will be a shame if you’re tapped for time or on a tour bus!
 Speaking of buses, there are busses that go to Salinas Grandes, however, they are few and far between so you’d have to do some research on that if you’re determined to take public transport here… and then be ready to sit there for a long time until the next bus passes through.

 - Bring sunglasses!
 The salt is white and blindingly so.